-Marijuana is a mind-altering drug that has several effects on the human body and mind.
-Using marijuana just one time can cause noticeable symptoms to appear.
+Marijuana, also commonly referred to as cannabis, THC, and weed, is a mind-altering drug that has several effects on the human body and mind.
+Short-term effects of using marijuana just one time can cause noticeable symptoms to appear.
 The longer a person uses it, the greater the risk for it to cause larger social changes in their life.

 If you’re worried a friend or family member may be struggling with marijuana abuse or addiction, look for a combination of these signs, symptoms and side effects.
 Although they may try to hide their habit, these symptoms and signs are classic tells of marijuana use.

 - Marijuana can be habit-forming and has many effects on the mind and body.

 - Signs of marijuana abuse are reduced mental and physical abilities, difficulties with work or school, social changes and troubles money or the law.

 - Both physical and psychological symptoms can occur even after only using marijuana one time.

 - Some long-term effects are chronic coughing, a drop in IQ, respiratory infections, mental health issues and addiction.

 - Although there have been no documented fatal marijuana overdoses, nonfatal symptoms of an overdose include extreme paranoia, anxiety, hallucinations and anxiety.